Taylor, Michigan: City formation and incorporation

+Recent history

 President Bill Clinton attended the commemoration ceremony for the new Department of Public works building grand opening in 1996.

 During the middle of 2005 in preparation for Super Bowl XL in Detroit the following year, a large blue bridge was built at the intersection of Telegraph Road and I-94.
 It is known as the Gateway Bridge and was claimed to be Detroit's "new icon" by STRUCTURE Magazine in 2006.

 President Barack Obama visited the city while campaigning in 2008.

 Corporal Matthew Edwards with the Taylor Police Department died from a fatal gunshot wound after responding to a burglary in an apartment complex in mid-2010.
 Edwards funeral saw participation from many local and federal law enforcement agencies during the procession.

 In 2019, the FBI began a federal investigation of then Mayor Rick Sollars and the City of Taylor for corruption.
 The FBI raided the City Hall along with the then mayor's residence.
 The former mayor and city are currently still under investigation.
 At least one city official has pleaded guilty to bribery, as well as a local party store owner, and a local real estate developer as a result of the investigation.